thiagoalves-dev/thiagoalves.dev/content/posts/en-us/the-simplest-and-cheapest-way-to-start-a-developer-career.md

 </html>
 ```

-Analyze the code and write in the comments if you understood it or if you have any questions.
+Analyze the code and write in the comments whether you understood it or not.
+Also, if you have any questions.

-I just used a simple text editor like notepad and browser to do this.
-Of course, knowledge too.
+I only used a simple text editor like Notepad and a regular browser to do this.
+Of course, my knowledge too.

 ### Is that only it?

-No. Obviously, the more complex the screen you need to develop, the more work you will have.
+No. Obviously, the more complex the screen you need to develop, the more work you have.

-But understand, we are talking about a journey and you are starting from scratch.
-If you learn to do something new every
+But understand, we are talking about a journey, and you are starting from scratch.
+If you learn to do something new
-day, it won't be long before you can develop your first website on your own.
+every day, it won't be long before you can develop your first website on your own.

-The more you learn, the greater your ability to learn more.
+The more you learn, the greater is your ability to learn more.
 Over time, this becomes a common part of your routine.

 ### Final thoughts

-The frontend market is one of the largest in the world.
+The front-end market is one of the largest in the world.
 It is possible to start from the basics, as demonstrated here,
 to the development of very elaborate systems and applications.

-I consider it the perfect gateway.
+I consider it the perfect beginning.
 A much more intuitive and visual part of programming.
-It makes learning much easier.
+It makes learning much
+easier.

 It's just a matter of time to get into more complex activities.